ng-solutions-architecture/lotus-automation/README.md

 # lotus-automation

 ## Contributors
-- Bob Dubois
+- Bob Dubois: @bobdubois
-- Anjor Kanekar
+- Anjor Kanekar: @anjor
-- Angelo Schalley
+- Angelo Schalley: @Angelo-gh3990
-- Orjan Roren
+- Orjan Roren: @rjan90

 ## What this automation is planning to do